EV Fast Charging Wait Time Calculator for DC Fast Charger Queues

 • How sensitive is queue length to peak arrival rates during holidays or major events?

 For drivers, the calculator helps set realistic expectations about congestion at EV charging stations.
-By entering approximate values based on what you observe at your usual charger, you can understand whether occasional queues are normal for that level of demand, or whether the site is routinely overloaded and likely to produce long waits during busy times.
+By entering approximate values based on what you see at your usual stop, you can tell whether a short queue is normal for that demand level or whether the site is routinely overloaded and likely to create long waits during busy periods.

 Provide station parameters to estimate wait times.